 *I’ve taken it upon myself to extend the ending to the movie, The Edge of Tomorrow.
 It contains spoilers.
 If you haven’t seen it, it won’t make as much sense.
 This is a link to a song from the soundtrack that may enhance your reading experience.

 With every step the soldiers snapped to attention and saluted him.
-He walked past them briskly in his officer’s uniform, adjusting the cufflinks, wondering if this was a dream.
-Every day for the past—how many was it?—innumerable number of days, he had walked past them as a private.
-Now he passed them as a Major.
-Major Cage.
-The title hardly mattered now.
+He walked past them briskly in his officer’s uniform, adjusting the cufflinks.
+He had passed them hundreds of times as a private.
+Now he passed them as Major Cage.
+The title hardly mattered.
 He walked alongside the combat simulator.
-As usual, she was poised in the middle of the simulator arena, balancing on her arms above the floor, her legs like a plank.
+As usual, she was poised in the middle of the simulator arena, balancing on her arms above the floor, legs like a plank.
 She wore a sports bra covered by a half inch, bullet proof vest and military cargo pants.
 Both black.
 Continue reading

 Moonlight is a dangerous thing when you’re with a girl.